 The secret to achieving crispy Chicken Karaage lies in a combination of key factors in the preparation and cooking process.
 Here are some tips:

-- Double-Frying Technique: Some recipes employ a double-frying technique.
-After the initial fry, let the chicken rest for a few minutes before frying it again.
+- Double-Frying Technique: After the initial fry, let the chicken rest for a few minutes before frying it again.
 This method enhances the crispiness of the coating.

 - Fry in Batches: Avoid overcrowding the frying pan, as it can lower the oil temperature and make the chicken less crispy.
 Fry the chicken in batches for optimal results.